hrendzha/ctm-frontend/README.md

 CTM leverages the power of interval learning to ensure that the words you learn are committed to long-term memory.
 Here's how it works:

 1. **Create a Card**: Users can create a card by adding a term and its definition.
-For example, if the term is "apple," the definition could be "It's a round fruit that's usually red, green, or yellow."
+For example, if the term is "villain," the definition could be "the main bad character in a story, play, etc."

 2. **Learn Words**: Navigate to the learning page to review your cards.
 Each card has two sides: the definition side (which you see first) and the term side.
 Your task is to recall the term based on the definition provided.